Michel Neyret: Indictment and conviction for corruption

 In May 2016, the prosecutor requested that Michel Neyret be sentenced to 4 years' imprisonment, with a suspended sentence of 18 months.
-On 5 July 2016, the Correctional Tribunal of Paris sentenced him to two and a half years of prison.
+On 5 July 2016, the Correctional court of Paris sentenced him to two and a half years of prison.
 His wife Nicole Neyret was sentenced to 8 months of prison for having taken advantage of the "friends" of her husband.